arsenedenisa/Simulated-Annealing-for-Network-Anonymization/README.md

 # Simulated-Annealing-for-Network-Anonymization

 ### This repository is an adaptation of Xie's work: https://github.com/christine99x/networkAnonymization.
+Moreover, we use the code of Rachel de Jong (https://github.com/RacheldeJong/dkAnonymity) to compute d-k-anonymity.

 ### The purpose of this research is exploring the Simulated Annealing method to anonymize networks using the (n,m)- and d-k-anonymity measures.